jabley/monkeyinterpreter/rust/rmonkey/README.md

     cargo install inferno
     cat flamegraphs/af1dadfcda_vm-flamegraph_2021-05-03-012730.collapsed | inferno-flamegraph > flamegraph.svg

-This showed that time was being spent in:
+This showed that for the version af1dadfcda, the time was being spent in:

 * ~15% in `VM::call_function`
 * ~15% in `VM::get_global`

 Both of those were spending lots of time in `object::Object::clone`, which were respectively spending time in `Vec::clone`.
 So that's a lot of memory copying happening.
+Investigating how to minimise that memory copying led to the adoption of `std::rc::Rc` to use Rust's idiom for shared immutable memory.
+This gave a different profile of where time was being spent, and much better performance in the interpreter and VM.
+Turns out incrementing and decrementing a reference count is much faster than copying bytes.
+Who knew!